starvagrant/toh/toh.markdown/civil_wars_and_hosptial_beds.md

 “The losers always remember the war longer than the winners?”
 Dr. Creed interrupted, not knowing why.

-“You could say it that way and it twouldn't be wrong.
+“You could say it that way and it wouldn't be wrong.
 My great granddaddy's farm got burned in General Sherman's march to the sea.
 So yeah the South, we remember.
 But it was the American crisis.
 That's what those damned fools don't understand.
 You wanna fly the Confederate flag and they say it's just plain racist.
 I don't fly the flag, because I think it divides people.
 We oughtn't have another Civil War, you know what I mean?
 It was brutal.
 Brother against brother.

 “Course there was no way to stop a succession other than to destroy the other army.
 You lose one battle you can just retreat five miles and set up fort again.”
 Dr. Creed responded though it had been a long while since he'd read much on the topic.